ethereum-oasis-op/L2/workitems/EVM-based-L2-address-aliasing/README.md

 ## Status

+The Aliasing of EVM based Addresses specification is currently in **Draft** status per PGB vote on 04/12/2023.

-The Aliasing of EVM based Addresses specification is currently in **Release** status per PGB vote on 3/8/2023.
+Until 04/12/2023: The Aliasing of EVM based Addresses specification is currently in **Release** status per PGB vote on 3/8/2023.

 ## Components